aunnnn/Just/README.md

 ```swift
 public static func request(_ urlString: String, method: HTTPMethod, parameters: Parameters?=nil, headers: HTTPHeaders?=nil, configurationBlock: URLRequestConfigurationBlock?=nil) -> Request
 ```
-Note: The second one might get deprecated in the future, as it's quite trivial to convert to `URL` yourself.
+*Note: The second one will get deprecated in the future, as it's quite trivial to convert to `URL` yourself.*

 ### To configure the default URLRequest
 Provide URLRequest configuration block: